-I graduated from the University of Sheffield in 1999 and completed an MSc in GIS at the University of Portsmouth in 2001.
+I graduated with a BSc Geography from the University of Sheffield in 1999 and completed an MSc in GIS at the University of Portsmouth in 2001.
 I joined the staff at Portsmouth as the Head of GIS Support in 2000 and have additionally been working as a part-time lecturer since 2006.
 I completed a Postgraduate Certificate in Learning and Teaching in Higher Education at Portsmouth in 2006.
 In 2013 my role changed to GIS Manager.

 GIS, Spatial Data management and Databases

 Surveying and Data capture

 I participate and lead on a number of research and commercial surveying projects.
 This covers GPS and Total Station work, as well as close range 3D laser scanning and UAV sureveying.
 I am a CAA approved pilot and able to operate under the University's Permission for Aerial Operations.
 My research focuses on error propagation and precision of these methods in applied projects.

 Arctic and Alpine Climate